Go library

 Built-in robustness

-You don't manage retries or backoff yourself.
-The default configuration includes:
+You don't manage retries or backoff yourself:

-- Rate-limit awareness — when the server returns a rate-limit header, the client sleeps for the indicated retry-after window.
+fibe.WithCircuitBreaker(fibe.DefaultBreakerConfig)opens after 5 consecutive failures, so your program doesn't hammer a sick API.
+After 30s it goes half-open and lets 2 test requests through: a success closes the circuit, any failure reopens it. - Rate-limit awareness — when the server returns a rate-limit header, the client sleeps for the indicated retry-after window.

 - Structured errors — every error implements an interface that lets you ask